AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 In order to prevent such skewed data, the team recommended the fabrication of another experimental ram pump.
 Not only would the remodeling account for inaccurate measurements but also it should allow for easier interchanging of parts in between testing.
 The Spring 2019 team found that the orientation of the pipes between head tank and collection buckets were rigid and not interchangeable, making the set up difficult to make adjustments.

-The modified experimental ram pump system will account for the aforementioned ergonomic issues as well as the inefficiency of the ram pump. **[Should I rephrase this because we don't know if the new ram pump will actually resolve these issues?]** The new setup should reduce the amount of headloss around the effluent valve and allow for a more accurate pressure measurements.
+The modified experimental ram pump system will hopefully account for the aforementioned ergonomic issues as well as the inefficiency of the ram pump. **[Should I rephrase this because we don't know if the new ram pump will actually resolve these issues?]** The new setup should reduce the amount of headloss around the effluent valve and allow for a more accurate pressure measurements.

 #### Modified Hooke's Law equation
 $$F = kx$$
 $$k' = kL$$

 $$F = \frac{k'x}{L} $$
 $$F_{open} = \frac{k'x_{1}}{L} $$

 $$F_{close} = \frac{k'x_{2}}{L} $$
-$$F_{o} - F_{c} =  $$
+$$F_{o} - F_{c} = \frac{k'}{L}\Delta x $$

 $$k' = (F_{o} - F_{c})\frac{L}{\Delta x} $$

 $$k' = 2.6197L  $$